 Abaqus results are interpolated across the intersected cell-face from the result values associated with the nodes of that face.
 This is also the case for integration point results, as they are directly associated with their corresponding element node in ResInsight.

-Change Data Source for Several Curves
+Change Data Source for Plots and Curves

 Well Log RFT Curves